ava-labs/avalanche-docs/docs/tooling/indexers.md

 ### Flair

-[Flair](https://flair.dev) is a real-time and historical custom data indexing for any evm chain.
+[Flair](https://flair.dev) provides real-time and historical custom data indexing for any EVM-compatible chain.

 It offers reusable **indexing primitives** (such as fault-tolerant RPC ingestors, custom processors and aggregations, re-org aware database integrations) to make it easy to receive, transform, store and access your on-chain data.